Emerald ash borer

 EAB emerging from infested ash

 Trees at risk

 In North America, all native ash trees (Fraxinus), with the possible exception of blue ash (Fraxinus quadrangulata), are at risk.
 Mountain ash (Sorbus americana) is not a true ash species so will not be attacked by the beetle.
 Recently, EAB was found in a small number of white fringe trees in Ohio.
 Research is being initiated to re-examine whether tree species closely related to ash, such as lilac and privet, could be at risk.
 There is no scientific evidence at this time that EAB will attack tree species other than ash here in Canada.

 The range of EAB in Canada continues to expand and the beetle is now found in five provinces.
-It is established throughout southwestern, central and eastern Ontario, Manitoulin Island, Sault Ste Marie and Thunder Bay in northern Ontario, southwestern Quebec, Winnipeg, Manitoba, and Madawaska County, New Brunswick.
+It is established throughout southwestern, central and eastern Ontario, Manitoulin Island, Sault Ste Marie and Thunder Bay in northern Ontario, southwestern Quebec, Winnipeg, Manitoba, Madawaska County, New Brunswick and Halifax County, Nova Scotia.
 The expanded area regulated for EAB reflects this range expansion.
-EAB was recently detected in Bedford, Nova Scotia.

 Ash trees infested by EAB do not begin to decline until a season or more after they have first been colonized by the insect larvae, making it difficult to detect EAB-affected trees at early stages of infestation.
 When infested, the crown of the tree will start to thin, especially at the top, becoming worse over time.
 Epicormic shoots may grow from the base of the trunk.
 The S-shaped larval feeding galleries and the D-shaped adult exit holes (described above) are seen especially at later stages of infestation when these signs are more common at the lower part of the tree trunk.
 Evidence of woodpeckers visiting the tree to feed on the larvae is often the most distinctive signal of EAB infestation.